Weekend Flash

 By Lisa Wells, RN

 The increase in lean body mass may make the AIDS patient less vulnerable to infections.
-When given with antiviral agents such as AZT, human growth hormone did not cause any increase in the amount of HIV.
+When given with antiviral agents such as AZT, growth hormone did not cause any increase in the amount of HIV.
 In fact, human growth hormone has been shown to stimulate the formation of new red blood cells, which are depleted by AZT.

 Even more exciting, human growth hormone also appears to reduce the incidence of AIDS associated infections, such as polycystic pneumonia and Kaposi's sarcoma.
 It can rejuvenate the immune system; if it can actually strengthen the ability of HIV+ patients to resist infectious diseases it may improve both the quality and the quantity of their lives.1